 However, you can map different project defaults for each Account Permission level, including the Provider or Client side of the project, using Project Permissions Defaults.
 This way, you can ensure that members join a project with the proper access and permissions every time.

 You can adjust your team member's privileges on a project-by-project basis by clicking the Team Permissions button; this is located under the Team tab of the Project Admin box.
 The Project Admin box can be found on the right-hand side of a project's Activity feed.

 If you're a project Admin, you can adjust permissions for each member by moving the slider next to their name right or left, which increases or decreases their project-level permissions.

-Note: Users that create or own the project are automatically granted Admin privileges.
+Note: Users that create or own the project are automatically granted project Admin privileges.

 - Collaboration—Participants can post messages, upload files, and use the task tracker.

 - Time & Expense (for project Consultants only)—Everything above, plus the ability for participants to log time and expenses; member can only see their own entries in the Time & Expenses tab.

-- Financial Access—Everything above, plus the ability for participants to view or edit rates, set budgets, send and view invoices, edit time, and access other financial information.
+- Financial—Everything above, plus the ability for participants to view or edit rates, set budgets, send and view invoices, edit time, and access other financial information.

 - Admin—Everything above, plus the ability to change permissions for other users, update milestone weights, and modify project information and settings.

 Each member has project-specific abilities that affect what they can do at their permission level.

-- Team Lead—Click this radio button to designate the Team Lead for the Clients and Consultants side of each project.
+- Team Lead—Click this radio button to designate the Team Lead for the Client and Provider side of each project.
 Team Leads can be anyone in the project, not just Project Administrators.
 Team Leads have access to everything in a project.
 By default, their name and address will appear on project info and invoices.